 - 1. The most laborious option is to use each simulated lithology model as direct conditioning information on the simulated grade model, much like a traditional, deterministic lithology model is used to define domains and constrain grade interpolation.
 This requires that a simulated lithology model be obtained and validated for each simulated grade model desired.
 Although this is the preferred alternative, in this case there are insufficient hardware resources to complete the study. - 2.
 A second alternative is to obtain the most likely lithology using, for example, a majority rule to determine which of the three lithologies is more likely at any given point in space.
-Then, this "secondary" simulated model would be used to constrain all simulated grade models. - 3.
+Then, this "secondary" simulated model would be used to constrain all simulated grade models.
+This option could be appropriate if the model is built using local varying means (LVM). - 3.
 A different alternative, chosen in this case, is to use the simulation to obtain a prior cumulative distribution function of grade at each node (Alabert, 1987).
 Figure 2 shows the simulation chosen the set of 17 that reproduced well the overall lithology proportions and spatial distributions.
 The process requires definition of the lithology-grade relationship, based on original drill hole data, and done on a local basis (by sectors or sub-zones).
 Table 1 shows an example for the "Lince-low" sub zone.